-The median speed above ground was $224 \,\mathrm{m\,s^{-1}}$, and therefore, measurements with a resolution of 1 s roughly represent a distance of about 200 m.
-Typically, it took 35 minutes to reach flight level after takeoff and 30 minutes for the final descent.
+The median speed above ground was 224 m s^{-1} , and therefore measurements with a resolution of 1 s roughly represent a distance of about 200 m.
+Typically, it took 35 min to reach flight level after takeoff and 30 min for the final descent.

-20 3.2 Instrument description
+3.2 Instrument description

 The HALO Microwave Package (HAMP, Mech et al., 2014) comprises microwave radiometers with 26 channels in the range between 20 and 183 GHz and a 35 GHz cloud radar.
-The radiometer modules and radar antenna are mounted below the fuse-lage inside the belly pod (see Fig. 1 of Mech et al. (2014)) with a nadir viewing direction.
+The radiometer modules and radar antenna are mounted below the fuselage inside the belly pod (see Fig. 1 of Mech et al., 2014) with a nadir viewing direction.
 Mech et al. (2014) illustrate the sensitivity of the different measurements with respect to hydrometeors.
 Besides the HAMP data, profiles from dropsonde measurements and auxiliary data from the aircraft's basic data system are also included in the published data set described here.
 The specifications of these instruments are listed in Table 5 and are described in the following sections.